 This document describes how to get host certificates.

 Host certificates are X.509 certificates that are used to securely identify servers and to establish encrypted connections between services and clients.
-In the OSG, some grid resources (e.g., HTCondor-CE, XRootD) require host certificates.
+In the OSG Fabric of Services, some services (e.g., HTCondor-CE, XRootD) require host certificates.
 If you are unsure if your host needs a host certificate, please consult the installation instructions for the software you are interested in installing.